#

 }

-The next request shows creation of new UniStore node 'global' using provided JSON payload and name of the YANG repository that is used for parsing of the provided payload (query parameter 'uniconfig-schema-repository').
-Note that this yang repository must be specified only at the initialization of UniStore node.
+The following request shows how a new Unistore node (global) is created using the provided JSON payload and the name of the YANG repository used to parse the payload (query parameter uniconfig-schema-repository).
+Note that the YANG repository must be specified only when the UniStore node is initialized.

 curl --location --request PUT 'http://localhost:8181/rests/data/network-topology:network-topology/topology=unistore/node=global/configuration/settings?uniconfig-schema-repository=system' \